New Jersey Aggravated Assault Attorneys

-Aggravated Assault is a serious charge in New Jersey and a conviction can result in a sentence of up to ten years in prison.
-And any person convicted of Aggravated Assault must serve 85% of their sentence before becoming eligible for parole.
+Aggravated assault is a serious charge in New Jersey, and a conviction can result in a sentence of up to 10 years in prison.
+Any person convicted of aggravated assault must serve 85% of their sentence before becoming eligible for parole.
 If you’ve been arrested and charged with aggravated assault, an experienced New Jersey aggravated assault lawyer from the Law Offices of Jeffrey S. Hasson, P.C. may be able to get the charges dismissed or reduced to simple assault, which carries lower penalties.

-An assault is considered “Aggravated” (rather than “Simple”) based on a variety of factors.
-These include the seriousness of the victim’s injury, the identity of the victim, and whether a deadly weapon was used.
+An assault is considered “aggravated” (rather than “simple”) based on a variety of factors such as the seriousness of the victim’s injury, the identity of the victim, and whether a deadly weapon was used.
 For example, an assault against a police officer would be classified as “aggravated.”
 The same goes assaults committed against certain school employees or against a firefighter, emergency responder, or judge.
 Deadly weapons include guns, knives, and motor vehicles.

 Aggravated Assault can be a 2nd to 4th degree crime depending on additional factors such as whether the injury occurred while fleeing a law enforcement officer or as a result of purposely starting a fire or causing an explosion.
 It’s important to note that resisting an illegal arrest is NOT a valid defense to a charge of aggravated assault on a police officer.

-A defendant may be able to avoid a conviction by proving that both parties agreed to fight, or that the assault was committed in self defense.
+A defendant may be able to avoid a conviction by proving that both parties agreed to fight, or that the assault was committed in self-defense.
 However, even if the parties agreed to fight, the accused can’t continue to hurt another party who is backing off or defenseless; “you can’t kick a man when he’s down.”
-And the degree of force used in self defense must be proportional; “you can’t bring a gun to a knife fight,” and you can’t continue to attack someone who has stopped attacking you.
+And the degree of force used in self-defense must be proportional; “you can’t bring a gun to a knife fight,” and you can’t continue to attack someone who has stopped attacking you.